squishram/zres_GAN/README.md

 # Developer Section

 ## TODO

+### preliminary: seeing the effect of the microtubule density
+  - [x] simulate high-density microtubules
+  - [x] simulate low-density microtubules
+  - [x] test on cubic (non-undersampled) data, see what difference it makes!
+    * low-density microtubules didn't really work

 ### 1: training on data with undersampled z
   - [x] simulate undersampled
   - [ ] train network on them
-     * issue: cannot calculate the fourier loss because the z-spectrum has less dimensions for undersampled data~ making $loss = (y-spectrum + x-spectrum) - (2 * z-spectrum)$ impossible
+    * issue: cannot calculate the fourier loss because the z-spectrum has less dimensions for undersampled data making
+     $loss = (y-spectrum + x-spectrum) - (2 * z-spectrum)$
+     impossible
        + solution 1: use cubic crops of the image
-       + solution 2: find another way (would be better)
+       + solution 2: bilinear interpolation of z-spectrum
+        * progress made: figured out how to do a bilinear interpolation
   - [ ] pass some of my data through it and see what happens

 ### 2: getting some appropriate data
   - [x] simulate microtubules (undersampled z, with noise)
   - [ ] simulate mitochondria (or any other 2D structure) (undersampled z, with noise)
   - [ ] get my own 3D experimental data
-   - [?]
-Jonas Ries data
+  - [ ] Jonas Ries data
-   - [?]
-Double-Helix data
+  - [ ] Double-Helix data
-   - [?]
-Biplane data
+  - [ ] Biplane data
+  - [ ] OpenCell data (Chan/Zucc database)

 ### 3: saving and retrieving models
   - [x] figure out how to do this (simple syntax)
   - [ ] figure out a training pattern
     1. train on simulated data, save model
     1. train on experimental data, save model
     1. test on simulated and experimental data
   - [ ] try it!

 ## Overview
   - training on simulated data seems like the best idea
   - varying the size of the z-psf across simulated data
   - but testing/verifying on real data is essential ofc